Cycling China – Bicycle Touring Across [Itineraries and Tips]

 One-week cycling trip in Zhejiang: marshes, waterfalls, rivers, and tea terraces

-This is not an area of China very well known to foreign tourists but it is really beautiful: green hills, streams where to bathe, tea terraces, rice fields, and very slow rhythms – archetypical China.
+This is not an area of China very well known to foreign tourists, but it is really beautiful: green hills, streams where to bathe, tea terraces, rice fields, and very slow rhythms – archetypal China.

-Furthermore, this is a route suitable for everyone, even cycle-touring beginners, it is completely paved but with little traffic and there are many hotels and infrastructures for tourists, at very low prices.
+Furthermore, this route is suitable for everyone, even cycle-touring beginners; it is completely paved, with little traffic, and there are many hotels and tourist infrastructure at very low prices.

-If you want detailed information on this part of China you can read our guides dedicated to the Zhejiang region.
+If you want detailed information on this part of China, read our guides to the Zhejiang region.

-This route lies entirely in the Zhejiang province, it is 312 miles long (516km) and can be easily cycled in one week.
+This route lies entirely in Zhejiang province; it is 312 miles (516km) long and can be easily cycled in one week.
 Have a look at:

 The Silk Road

-We have cycled this route coming from Kazakhstan, and now it seems to be more difficult to get a visa but the path could be done in reverse, entering China from more friendly borders or flying in.
+We have cycled this route from Kazakhstan, and now it seems more difficult to get a visa, but the route could be done in reverse, entering China from more friendly borders or flying in.

 Travel Insurance for Cycling in China